 - Be the contact person that people can call so the hurting person can have time to grieve

 Sometimes after a few weeks and the calls stop coming in is when you can help by being present.
 That is when a lot of the grieving begins when everyone goes away.
-Grief doesn’t stop for some for many years.
+Grief doesn’t stop for some for many years, if at all.

 - Call once a week